r-hub/blog/content/post/2022-02-21-code-style/index.md

 ## What *is* coding style?

-Coding style is a set of rules about well, aesthetics (aligning and code spacing) but also naming (of variables, functions, etc.), commenting, structuring (e.g. avoiding complex logic), etc. Despite coding style having an universal goal: making it easy to understand, there is no right coding style as the "correct" choice depends on personal preferences, and the[constraints at hand](https://www.heltweg.org/posts/who-wrote-this-shit/).
+Coding style is a set of rules about well, aesthetics (aligning and code spacing) but also naming (of variables, functions, etc.), commenting, structuring (e.g. avoiding complex logic), etc. These rules help with better code clarity and collaboration.

+Sometimes somes rules are enforced by the language (indentation in python), sometimes the language is quite loose, like...
+R where you can add a lot of spaces, and so in that case more style guides exist.

-What *is* a standard good approach is having a team/company style guide.Major Tech Companies have style guides, e.g. [Google](https://google.github.io/styleguide/)[^1].
+Coding style has an universal goal: making your code easier to understand and maintain, for you later and for your code collaborator.
+Having a team/company style guide is common practice.
+Major Tech Companies have style guides, e.g. [Google](https://google.github.io/styleguide/)[^1].

+However there is no "right" coding style as the "correct" choice depends on personal preferences, and the[constraints at hand](https://www.heltweg.org/posts/who-wrote-this-shit/).

 ## Resources